nathanMcL/Student.Originated.Software/Ai_SelfHosting/README.md

 But, how does the ```dropout``` function work?<br>
 ## 1. Probability Setting:<br>
 The dropout function accepts an input x (the activations from the previous layer) and a level, which represents the dropout rate.
 The dropout rate is the probability that each neuron’s output is set to zero.
-This rate must be between 0 and 1, where 0 means no dropout and 1 means complete dropout<br>.
+This rate must be between 0 and 1, where 0 means no dropout and 1 means complete dropout.<br>
 ## 2. Activation Retention: <br>
 The function calculates the retain_prob as 1 - level, which is the probability of retaining a neuron's activation.
-For example, if the dropout level is 0.5, there’s a 50% chance that any given neuron will be retained (meaning, not dropped).
+For example, if the dropout level is 0.5, there’s a 50% chance that any given neuron will be retained (meaning, not dropped).<br>
 ## 3. Sampling:<br>
 It uses a binomial distribution to randomly decide which neurons to keep (sample = np.random.binomial(n=1, p=retain_prob, size=x.shape)).
 In this sampling process, each neuron has an independent probability retain_prob of being retained.<br>
 ## 4. Application of Dropout:<br>
 The function then applies this mask to the activations (x *= sample).
 This step sets the activation of dropped neurons to 0.<br>
 ## 5. Scaling:<br>
 Since on average a proportion retain_prob of the inputs are retained, this could lead to a lower total input to the next layer.
 To compensate for this reduction in input, the activations are scaled up by dividing by retain_prob (x /= retain_prob).
-This scaling is needed because it maintains the expected sum of the activations consistent whether dropout is applied or not, in theory, it should... stabilize the learning process<br>
+This scaling is needed because it maintains the expected sum of the activations consistent whether dropout is applied or not, in theory, it should... stabilize the learning process.<br>

 ### Why implement this ```dropout``` function?
 Implementing the dropout function helps by the training of mulitple neural networks with different architectures.
 The function does this by  randomly dropping different sets of neurons.
 This is repersents sampling from an ensemble of neural networks, which improves the gerneralization of the model.<br>